 The production of Gyokuro is rather elaborate.
 Three to six weeks before the leaves are harvested, the tea trees are shaded with bamboo tents to cut off sunlight.
 This forced fast compels the plant to produce extra nutrients like chlorophyll.

 When they are harvested and processed, the result is a brothy tea with a bright and savory flavor.
-This tea is good for sipping rather than gulping.
+This tea is good for sipping rather than gulping due to its potent flavor profile.

 Longjing (Dragon Well)